snax44/systemd-watcher/README.md

 ```
 git clone https://gitlab.com/snax44/systemd-watcher.git
 cd systemd-watcher
-cp systemd-watcher /usr/bin/
+cp systemd-watcher /usr/local/bin/
-chmod 750 /usr/bin/systemd-watcher
+chmod 750 /usr/local/bin/systemd-watcher
 cp systemd-watcher.service /lib/systemd/system/
 systemctl daemon-reload
 systemctl enable --now systemd-watcher
+cd .. && rm -rf systemd-watcher
 ```

-Do not forget to modify the variables at the beginning of the script /usr/bin/systemd-watcher
+Do not forget to modify the variables at the beginning of the script /usr/local/bin/systemd-watcher

 ## ScreenShot

 ![1](./screenshot/gotify.png)

+# Todo:

+- Make the script retrying to send the alert in case the previous attempt failed and service is still in the same state.